Session Replay That Shows You What Your Users See

 Zero-friction Setup

 One script tag under 1 kB.
 No build step, no npm install, no configuration.
-Drop it on any website and it stays completely dormant until a diagnostic session is triggered — invisible to your normal users.
+Stays dormant until a session is triggered — invisible to normal users.
+Set window.__clairvio_debug = true for SDK console logging during development.

 Navigation Timeline